This post contains affiliate links.

 Find the time to connect with it so that your motivation never dwindles and you can sustain this lifestyle.

-Think Before You Act
+A Sustainable Lifestyle Requires You To Think Before You Act

 Whilst some of these people will be genuine, and the products good, not everything will be suitable for you.

-Just because they are an accepted part of the sustainable lifestyle revolution does not mean that they are a must-have product.
-If you don’t use straws then why buy them?
+Just because they are an accepted part of the sustainable lifestyle revolution does not mean they are a must-have product.

 Worse still, you are contributing to a wasteful system of consumerism of the worst sort.

-All of this just so that you can claim to be living a sustainable lifestyle whilst owning a product that you may never use!
-This is why I say, “think before you act“.
+All of this is just so that you can claim to be living a sustainable lifestyle whilst owning a product that you may never use!

-Do what is right in your heart, always think before you act and listen to your core inspiration.
+Do what is right in your heart; always think before you act, and listen to your core inspiration.

-Reduce, Reuse, Repair, Recycle, Repurpose, Rot And Refuse.
+Reduce, Reuse, Repair, Recycle, Repurpose, Rot, And Refuse.

 This is the perfect place to start your journey, cut costs and prevent yourself from going too far too quickly.

-As I said earlier real change happens organically so don’t force it.
+As I said, earlier real change happens organically, so don’t force it.

 Think of these Rs in everything you do.
 Without a doubt, It will save you heaps of time, money, effort, eco-anxiety, and family stress.

-When trying to live a sustainable lifestyle these Rs will keep you on track.
+When trying to live a sustainable lifestyle, these Rs will keep you on track.
 They should be at the forefront of your mind and in every decision that you make.

-Remember if you only do these Rs then you will be reducing your environmental impact considerably.
+Remember, if you only do these Rs, then you will be reducing your environmental impact considerably.

-Reusing what we can, such as empty bottles/jars will give them another lease of life and keep them out of the trash.
+Reusing what we can, such as empty bottles/jars, will give them another lease of life and keep them out of the trash.

-This is good for the environment as it prevents planned obsolescence.
-This is a process by which manufacturers create goods with a very limited lifespan.
-This means that they need to be replaced quicker which means higher profits for them.
+Planned obsolescence is a process by which manufacturers deliberately create goods with a very limited lifespan, which means that they need to be replaced quicker, and that means higher and continuing profits for them.

-Reducing your spending by repairing goods negates this and forces them back into producing higher priced but better quality goods.
+Reducing your spending by repairing goods negates this and forces them back into producing higher-priced but better-quality goods.

 Rot as much kitchen and home waste as you can in your home compost area or bin.
 You can even do this in a small apartment.